Harris brings in Maggie Rogers as she tries to fire up college-age voters in battleground Michigan

 ANN ARBOR, Mich. — (AP) — Vice President Kamala Harris worked to fire up college-age supporters at a rally and concert in battleground Michigan on Monday featuring singer-songwriter Maggie Rogers, who told the crowd that doing something like voting is "greater than fear" at a time when "the future feels so uncertain."

 Michigan had the highest youth voter turnout rate nationwide in 2022, with long lines stretching outside polling locations on college campuses.
-Democrats hope they can recreate that enthusiasm this year, with rallies such as the one Harris held in Ann Arbor, home of the University of Michigan, featuring a performance by singer-songwriter Maggie Rogers.
+Democrats hope they can recreate that enthusiasm this year, with rallies such as the one Harris held in Ann Arbor, home of the University of Michigan, featuring Rogers.

 “You can vote early now through Sunday, Nov.
 3, and we need you to vote early, Michigan, because we have just eight days to go,” the Democratic presidential nominee said at an outdoor rally in 50-degree weather.
 “Eight days left in one of the most consequential elections of our lifetime.”